 - CLUB HOURS

 The Outdoor Range hours are from 7:00 am. (and under NO circumstances earlier than 7:00a.m.) until one hour before dark 364 days per year, including Holidays.
 Be off the ranch before dark!
 There will generally be no admittance within one hour before sunset (Check the daily paper for the time of predicted sunset, or use this sunrise/sunset calculator from the Navy website to find out).
 Be sure to give yourself some leeway, if entering late in the day.
 Note: the ranch is closed one day per year to keep it private, this usually occurs during inclement weather.
-The Sporting Clays Range is open on the first Saturday of the month and on Sundays, and for Special Events only on other days.
+The Sporting Clays Range is open to members on the first Saturday of the month and on Sundays, and for Special Events only on other days.
 Please see the Zink Ranch Agreement for further details.
 The Indoor Range hours of operation are Thursday & Friday 12 – 8pm, Saturday 10 – 6pm, Sunday 1 – 6pm

 - EMERGENCY CONTACT